zoltan-ky/django-dialogform/README.rst

 Overview
 --------
-Django app to open forms within ``<dialog>`` html element popups.
+Django app to open forms within ``<dialog>`` element popups.
 These popups are auto-placed relative to their anchor and auto-sized to their content, placed within the referring page viewport area and have no menus or borders for resizing/moving.
 This is meant for django forms that wouldn't have a large amount of data, but maybe only present a few fields to modify some attributes of a model, create new relations between models, or run queries, etc., with the referring page in the background waiting for the dialog form to be closed.

 Three different dialog template options are included:

-1) ``dialog`` - that displays a form directly within a ``<dialog>`` element in the same html document context where the anchor to it is found;
+1) ``dialog`` - displays a form within a ``<dialog>`` element in the same html document context where its anchor is;

-2) ``iframe`` - that creates an ``<iframe>`` element within the ``<dialog>`` and loads the form and all its associated media as a complete content window/document;
+2) ``iframe`` - creates an ``<iframe>`` element within the ``<dialog>`` and loads the form and its associated media as a complete html iframe contentDocument;

-3) ``local`` - this option handles the presentation of a ``<dialog>`` element with a form already loaded and present in the document.
+3) ``local`` - handles the presentation of a ``<dialog>`` element with a form that is part of the loaded document.

-Dialog elements and their content forms are created and destroyed dynamically for the first two options.
+Dialog elements, their content forms and media are created and destroyed dynamically for the first two options.

 The dialogs are non-modal, so they allow for occasional dialog nesting actions (e.g a model-editing dialog that contains an "X" icon that opens another delete-confirmation dialog), or some other link to create an intermediate or new model to be referred to), if such links are present in the dialog.